WINE + walking TOUR: Piedmont & cinque terre

-A wine & walking tour in Piedmont, Portofino & Cinque Terre
+Our surf ’n’ turf wine & walking tour in Barolo & the Cinque Terre

-After a 10 a.m. pick-up at the Tortona train station (1 hour south of Milan), we shuttle to the Langhe hills (an hour’s drive).
+It’s our surf ’n’ turf hiking tour, combining the wine trails of Barolo and seaside hiking of the Cinque Terre and Portofino.
+After a pick-up at the Tortona train station (1 hour south of Milan), we shuttle to the Langhe hills (an hour’s drive).
 Our warm-up hike goes from Monforte to Barolo to Castiglione Falletto following the Barolo Wine Trail, which cuts through prized vineyards and chestnut groves.
 The hike is divided into two parts, each about an hour long, with a complementary welcome lunch in the middle.

 Our lunch spot is a homey family-run restaurant in the village of Barolo.
 They’ll bring a parade of classic piemontese appetizers and primi to the table, including uova in pasta, paté with caramelized red onions, tagliatelle with porcini mushrooms, and bonet (chocolate–amarretti pudding).